 The process of assigning students to clinical sites is the responsibility of the Director of Clinical Education and clinical faculty to insure that all students have the opportunity to meet the skill competencies required for the Certificate of Clinical Competence.
-Students may not contact sites and arrange their own practicum, however, students will have the opportunity to provide input regarding their clinical placements.
+Students may not contact sites and arrange their own practicum, however, students will have the opportunity to provide input regarding their preferences for clinical placements.
 In cases where the clinical site has an application and interview process for students, the Director of Clinical Education will inform students of the application process and timeliness.

-Clinical sites include the Cooperative Educational Services, Bridgeport, Trumbull and Waterbury Public Schools, Bridgeport and Norwalk Hospitals, Ludlowe Center for Rehabilitation and other clinical sites serving individuals with speech-language needs.
+Clinical sites include the Cooperative Educational Services, Bridgeport, Trumbull and Waterbury Public Schools, Bridgeport and Norwalk Hospitals, Ludlowe Center for Rehabilitation and other clinical sites serving individuals with speech-language and swallowing needs.
 Clinical competencies, clinical evaluations, clock hours and client demographics will be tracked electronically using the CALIPSO electronic documentation system.
-The clinical program is designed to comply with national standards set by the Council for Clinical Certification in Audiology and Speech-Language Pathology for the Certificate of Clinical Competence in Speech Language Pathology, as well as Connecticut Licensure and Teacher Certification as a Speech-Language Pathologist.
+The clinical program is designed to comply with national standards set by the Council for Clinical Certification in Audiology and Speech-Language Pathology for the Certificate of Clinical Competence in Speech Language Pathology, as well as Connecticut Licensure and Teacher Endorsement as a school-based Speech-Language Pathologist.

-- Speech, language and hearing screening
+- Speech, language, and hearing screenings and evaluations

-- Full time student teaching
+- Student teaching

 Optional Summer II